 In terms of subject matter, portraits of both people and animals are very common in neo traditional tattooing.
-Flowers and plants are also popular, as they can look stunning with vibrant colour schemes.
+Flowers and plants are also popular, as they can look stunning with vibrant color schemes.
 The subjects covered in American traditional tattoos are also very prevalent in this style of art, too.

 Speaking of modern tattoo styles, abstract tattoos are incredibly popular right now.
 ‘Abstract’ is a fairly vague term of course, so let’s break it down a bit further.
 One of the main styles that falls under this term is watercolour tattoos.
 These tattoos are very delicate yet very vibrant, and can feature a number of different subject matters.
 Some of the most common ones include flowers, birds and animals.
 They’re very social-media friendly, and you can find a lot of them on Instagram.

 Another very popular abstract style is brush stroke/painting style tattoos.
 These are, surprisingly, made to look like they’ve been painted onto the client’s skin.
 These tattoos require a very delicate touch to make them look textured, and they are very eye-catching when done correctly.
-These are normally very brightly coloured too, although tattoos that are done with purely black ink are becoming more and more popular.
+These are normally very brightly colored too, although tattoos that are done with purely black ink are becoming more and more popular.

 Realistic tattoos are one of the most highly regarded tattoo styles right now, as they take a lot of skill to do well.
 This style really came into popularity towards the end of the tattoo renaissance and at the beginning of the 2000s, as more traditional artists and trained designers became involved in the tattoo world.